What are the symptoms of depression?

 Postpartum depression is depression that may start during pregnancy or at any time up to a year after the birth of a child.
 A parent experiencing postpartum depression may not enjoy the baby, and have thoughts around harming themselves or their baby.

 Taking care of a new baby is difficult enough, and having to cope with postpartum depression can be entirely overwhelming.
 Therapy for postpartum depression often includes cognitive-behavioural therapy or interpersonal psychotherapy.
 Postpartum depression treatment can also incorporate medication such as antidepressants.
-If you think you are experiencing postpartum depression, let PRS help by matching you with a therapist.
-Alternatively, you can select your own therapist to begin the postpartum depression counselling process.
+If you think you are experiencing depression, find a therapist through our directory to begin the depression counselling process.